andrewramsay/cix2026/registration/index.md

 ## Registration process

 Registration is yet to open, but will be done through EventBrite.
+Staff and students at the University of Glasgow can pay via an internal transfer, which will be cheaper.
+Contact us for details.

 ## Pricing